Using the token-based authentication scheme

 Using invalid API credentials

-parameter in the request body, returns a HTTP 401
+Providing an invalid or revoked/disabled client_id/client_secret parameter in the request body, returns an HTTP 401 response:

 {